sensei-hacker/super_drive_wipe/readme.md

 must be at least 1GB.

--- Recovering Data Wiped by Super Drive Wipe --
+## Recovering Data Wiped by Super Drive Wipe
 Lol no.
 If you accidentally wiped the wrong drive, there is absolutely nothing anyone can do to recover the data from that drive.
 It's irretrievably gone.
 Maybe check your Onedrive or other cloud service to see if the data you need was also copied there.

--- Support and customizations for this tool --
+## Customizations for this tool
 This tool is created by deepmagicbeginshere@gmail.com

 It consists of a Linux installation on the thumb drive which runs /usr/local/bin/wipe_drives